 Understandably this was an appropriate time for some of our counsellors to retire from counselling.
 We are hugely thankful to Eric Potts, Judy Craven and to Dr Jean Wyatt for all they have done through their counselling work at Reach over many years.
 Claire Sanderson has also recently retired due to suffering ill health.
 Tricia Kiehlmann who was briefly on the team has returned to Scotland due to her husband’s work.
 We wish them all well in all that they do as they continue to serve God with their many abilities and deep faith.

 We are, however, delighted to have recently welcomed three new counsellors to the team.
-Phil Arton is a retired chemical engineer who is undertaking a Masters in clinical counselling and lives in Wrexham; Emily Tattersall who works as a Personal Assistant and is doing a postgraduate Diploma in Psychotherapy and lives in Liverpool; Olubukola Adewunmi (Olu) is a fully qualified counsellor living in Liverpool where she works as a biomedical scientist.
+Phil Arton is a retired chemical engineer who is undertaking a Masters in clinical counselling and lives in Wrexham; Emily Tattersall is completing a postgraduate Diploma in Psychotherapy and lives in Liverpool; Olubukola Adewunmi (Olu) is a fully qualified counsellor living in Liverpool where she works as a biomedical scientist.

 We also welcome back to the team Kay Wells who has moved to Sheffield.
 After meeting with a number of church leaders in Sheffield it became clear that there is nothing quite like Reach in that city and that a Christian counselling base on the Reach model would be welcomed.
-A large church there has offered us the use of a room for counselling and so we will begin to offer counselling at St. Thomas Philadelphia from September 2018.
-We are excited to be offering counselling for the first time outside of the North West.
+A large church there has offered us the use of a room for counselling and so we began offering counselling at St. Thomas Philadelphia from September 2018.
+We are excited to have a counselling venue for the first time outside of the North West!

 Dashboard – Some Informative Stats!